guangnianchenai/guangnianchenai.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I am Jinsong Chen (陈劲松), a Computer Science Ph.D. student at Huazhong University of Science and Technology, where I am advised by Prof.  <a href="https://scholar.google.com/citations?user=YTQnGJsAAAAJ&hl=zh-CN"> Kun He </a>.
-I received my B.S. and M.S. degree in Computer Science from Xiangtan University and Beijing University of Posts and Telecommunications.
+Jinsong Chen (陈劲松 in Chinese) is currently a Associate Researcher at Faculty of Artificial Intelligence in Education, Central China Normal University.
+Before that, he received his Ph.D., M.S. and B.S. degree in Computer Science from Huazhong University of Science and Technology (advised by Prof. <a href="https://scholar.google.com/citations?user=YTQnGJsAAAAJ&hl=zh-CN"> Kun He </a>), Beijing University of Posts and Telecommunications and Xiangtan University, respectively.

 <!-- My research lies at graph representation learning and graph data mining.
 I have published several papers at the top international AI conferences and journals with total <a href='https://scholar.google.com/citations?user=F470g5wAAAAJ'><img src="https://img.shields.io/endpoint?url={{ gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.
 I also serve as a reviewer at top conferences and journals, such as ICLR, NeurIPS, ICML, KDD, WWW, TKDE, etc. -->

-My research lies at graph representation learning and graph data mining.
-I have published several papers at the top international AI conferences and journals with total <a href='https://scholar.google.com/citations?user=F470g5wAAAAJ'>google scholar citations <strong>200+</strong></a>.
-I also serve as a reviewer at top conferences and journals, such as ICLR, NeurIPS, ICML, KDD, WWW, TKDE, etc.
+His researches lie at graph representation learning, graph data mining and AI for education.
+He has published several papers at the top international AI conferences and journals with total <a href='https://scholar.google.com/citations?user=F470g5wAAAAJ'>google scholar citations <strong>300+</strong></a>.
+He also serves as a reviewer at top conferences and journals, such as ICLR, NeurIPS, ICML, KDD, WWW, TKDE, TPAMI, TNNLS etc.